ddnexus/pagy/docs/api/backend/helpers/merge_headers.md

 ==- Suggestions
 <br/>

-Instead of explicitly merging the headers before each rendering, if you use rails you can get them automatically merged (application-wide and when `@pagy` is available), by adding an `after_action` in your application controller:
+Instead of explicitly merging the headers before each rendering, if you use rails, you can get them automatically merged (application-wide and when `@pagy` is available), by adding an `after_action` in your application controller:

 ```ruby Controller (after_action)
 after_action { pagy_merge_headers(@pagy) if @pagy }